 When you are in Yucatán, you have to stop at Chichén Itzá, the most famous Mayan archeological site.
-It’s emblematic pyramid , El Castillo, is pictured everywhere, from souvenirs to the state’s license plates, and it has recently been named one of the new Seven Wonders of the World.
+It’s emblematic pyramid, El Castillo, is pictured everywhere, from souvenirs to the state’s licence plates, and it has recently been named one of the new Seven Wonders of the World.

 We’ve been to Chichén Itzá three times already and I confessed to Feng that this time, I wasn’t so excited about visiting.
 Been there, done that.
 I mean, the pyramids probably didn’t change, right?

 Yet it was on our way, so we stopped.
 We had to.